Listening Ear Counselling & Consultancy Pte Ltd

 From PSLE to O-Levels, A-Levels, and university admissions, every stage can feel like a test of worth not just for the teen but for the entire family.
 At the same time, parents carry invisible burdens: the fear of their child being left behind, the worry that love and guidance are not enough, and the quiet question, “Have I failed somewhere?”

-While academic pressure takes centre stage, it is only one part of the story.
 What happens in school often reflects what is happening within the family, and vice versa.
 When a teen’s world feels like it is closing in, their reactions, withdrawal, anger, or apathy, become signals that something deeper needs attention.
-To understand these patterns, we need to look at the whole system, not just the symptoms.

 When Stress Becomes Survival

-Irritability, anger, or constant arguing.
-Teens may appear rebellious, but they are often trying to regain control when they feel powerless.
+1. Fight: Irritability, anger, or constant arguing.
+Teens may appear rebellious, but they are often trying to regain control when they feel overwhelmed.

-Avoidance, isolation, or excessive gaming.
-Retreating becomes a way to escape fear of failure or conflict.
+2. Flight: Avoidance, isolation, or excessive gaming.
+Retreating becomes a way to escape fear, pressure, or conflict.

-Over-pleasing teachers or parents, trying to be “the good child” to avoid rejection.
-This can look like maturity but often hides anxiety and exhaustion.
+4. Fawn: Over-pleasing others and trying to be “the good child.”
+This often hides anxiety and emotional exhaustion.

 The Hidden Weight of Shame and Comparison